Improved Approximation Bounds for Moore-Penrose Inverses of Banded Matrices with Applications to Continuous-Time Linear Quadratic Control: Introduction

 In the main theorem, we show that for all $\kappa\in \mathbb{Z}_{>0}$, if the nonzero singular values $\sigma_{>0}(A)$ of $A$ are within $[a,b]\subseteq \mathbb{R}_{>0}$, the Moore-Penrose inverse $A^+\in\mathbb{R}^{n\times m}$---a unique matrix satisfying $AA^+ A = A$, $ A^+A A^+ = A^+$, $ (AA^+)^\top = AA^+$, and $ (A^+A)^\top =A^+A$---admits an exponentially accurate $\kappa$-banded approximation $\widetilde{A}\in \mathbb{R}^{n\times m}$:

 and

-Here, $\kappa$ is the user-specified upper bound of the bandwidth of $\widetilde{A}$, and $\left\lceil\cdot\right\rceil$ is the ceiling operator.
-That is, by increasing the bandwidth upper bound of the approximation $\widetilde{A}$, the approximation becomes exponentially accurate.
+\WT{where $\left\lceil\cdot\right\rceil$ is the ceiling operator.} That is, by increasing the bandwidth upper bound of the approximation $\widetilde{A}$, the approximation becomes exponentially accurate.
 A tighter bound is provided for the symmetric positive semi-definite case $A\succeq 0$.
 An important corollary can be drawn from the above result: the off-diagonal blocks of $A^+$ exponentially decay with the distance between the node sets associated with row and column indices on $(V,d)$.

 The exponentially accurate banded approximation finds applications in diverse areas.
-It can be used as a banded preconditioner \cite{johnsonPolynomialPreconditionersConjugate1983,shinDecentralizedSchemesOverlap2020}.
-Furthermore, the bounds have been used to analyze the convergence rate of decomposition algorithms for large-scale optimization problems \cite{na_convergence_2022}.
-Recently, these bounds are applied to show the near-optimalitty of distributed control \cite{shin_near-optimal_2023} and stochastic predictive control \cite{shin_near-optimal_2023-1}.
+It can be used as a banded preconditioner \cite{johnsonPolynomialPreconditionersConjugate1983}, Furthermore, the banded approximation bounds have been used to analyze the convergence rate of decomposition algorithms for large-scale optimization problems \cite{na_convergence_2022}.
+Recently, these bounds are applied to show the near-optimality of distributed control \cite{shin_near-optimal_2023} and stochastic predictive control \cite{shin_near-optimal_2023-1}.
 Lastly, these bounds can be used to compute approximations of dense inverses or Schur complements, which often have significance in uncertainty quantification \cite{chen2023scalable}.